-- Unprecedented combination of factors hitting the world economy

-- Oil prices: food and other commodities

-- Volatility

-- International financial crisis plus bail-outs

-- Until recently the story was one of continuing growth (especially in China, India) and muted response to oil price shock

-- Big question: Why was the response relatively benign?
-What will happen now?

-- It was the lack of 70s and 80s negative response to the oil shock that accounted for (a) mounting concerns over energy security and (b) heightened concern over sustainability, especially climate change.
-The same lack of response altered the market for oil.
+- Unprecedented combination of factors hitting the world economy - Oil prices: food and other commodities - Volatility (Oil price up to \$147 in July: half that recently) - International financial crisis plus bail-outs - Until recently the story was one of continuing growth (especially in China, India) and muted response to oil price shock - Big question: Why was the response relatively benign?
+What will happen now? - It was the lack of 70s and 80s negative response to the oil shock that accounted for (a) mounting concerns over energy security and (b) heightened concern over sustainability, especially climate change.
+The same lack of response altered the market for oil. - The key impact now is the credit crunch raising fears of global depression and possibly deflation.
+Cf Japan.
+The credit crunch is not due to oil price rises.
+Question now: what does the world economy do to energy markets - not vice versa - Two key questions: - What happens to the world economy now? - What happens to oil and other energy prices? - How do we understand the dynamics of energy prices in the new situation? - Challenges for the energy sector - Conflicting agendas - Is there a case for intervention in oil markets: if so, how?

-- A key problem looking forward is that high oil (and gas) prices, as well as security concerns, favour coal and oil sands - disastrous for global warming

-- New factors include

-- The further rise in oil prices (\$147 in July 2008) and fall to below \$100 since

-- Price, but not wage inflation in OECD

-- Inflation in emerging economies

-- The credit crunch and the policy responses

-- Some key questions

-- Global macro response to oil prices: what do we know?

-- Oil prices: fundamentals or what?

-- Challenges for the energy sector

-- Conflicting agendas

-- Is there a case for intervention in oil markets: if so, how?